ShawnSnap/VisualBasic-SampleApp-CardPresent/README.md

 ## License

+ - Copyright: 2018 EVO Payments International - All Rights Reserved

 This software and documentation is subject to and made available only pursuant to the terms of an executed license agreement, and may be used only in accordance with the terms of said agreement.
 This software may not, in whole or in part, be copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine-readable form without prior consent, in writing, from EVO Payments International, INC.

 Use, duplication or disclosure by the U.S. Government is subject to restrictions set forth in an executed license agreement and in subparagraph (c)(1) of the Commercial Computer Software-Restricted Rights Clause at FAR 52.227-19; subparagraph (c)(1)(ii) of the Rights in Technical Data and Computer Software clause at DFARS 252.227-7013, subparagraph (d) of the Commercial Computer Software--Licensing clause at NASA FAR supplement 16-52.227-86; or their equivalent.

 Information in this software is subject to change without notice and does not represent a commitment on the part of EVO Payments International.

 Sample Code is for reference Only and is intended to be used for educational purposes.
 It's the responsibility of the software company to properly integrate into thier solution code that best meets thier production needs.

- - Copyright:: 2017 EVO Payments International - All Rights Reserved
- - License:: Proprietary